-- Balasalazide may be taken with or without food or milk.
+- Balsalazide may be taken with or without food or milk.

-- This drug should not be taken if you have had a reaction to balasalazide or mesalamine (Asacol®, Pentasa®, Canasa®, Rowasa®), sulfasalazine (Azulfidine®) or salicylates (aspirin).
+- This drug should not be taken if you have had a reaction to Balsalazide or mesalamine (Asacol®, Pentasa®, Canasa®, Rowasa®), sulfasalazine (Azulfidine®) or salicylates (aspirin).

 - Blood testing may be necessary so your doctor can monitor you.